zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 purchases on Gabriel’s account every day for the pa st two weeks, but Gabriel is saying he hasn’t bought anything.
 He didn’t buy any thing from this website.

 Sara then asks him, “Do you have a shared account, by any chance?”
 “To share” (share) is to use something with another person or to give something to another person to use as well.
 A “shared account” would be an account, in this case on a website, that two or more people could use.
 Sara ad ds the expression at the end of her question, “by any chance.”
-“By any chance” i s a polite way of asking if something is possible.
+“By any chance” is a polite way of asking if something is possible.
 We might also say “maybe” or  “perhaps.”
 “Do you by any chance have a pen I can borrow?”
 You are politely a sking someone if they have a pen that you could use.

 Gabriel says, in answer to Sara’s question, “Yes, I  have a household account that’s shared by my entire family.”
 “Household” (ho usehold) refers to the group of people who live in your house or in your home.
 Usua lly all of those people are members of your family – a father, a mother, childr en, perhaps a grandmother, or even an aunt and an uncle.
 Those are all part of a “household” – people who live in one house or one apartment.
 Gabriel says he has a “household account” and every member of his family has access to this accou nt.